Michigan, North Dakota weigh bringing legal pot to Midwest

 Opponents say legalizing marijuana would lead to increased use by children, drug abuse and car crashes.
 They say Michigan’s proposal would be too permissive by allowing people to have up to 2.5 ounces (71 grams) of the drug on them and up to 10 ounces (284 grams) at home.
 They also say its 16 percent tax rate is too low.

 Medical marijuana also is on the ballot in Utah and Missouri.
 The Mormon church, which carries outsized sway in Utah, had opposed the proposal but recently joined lawmakers and advocates to back a deal that would legalize it in the conservative state.
-Utah’s governor said he’ll call lawmakers into a special session after the midterm election to pass the deal into law, even if the initiative fails.
+Utah’s governor said he will call lawmakers into a special session after the midterm election to pass the deal into law, even if the initiative fails.

 Follow Jeff Karoub on Twitter at https://twitter.com/jeffkaroub and find more of his work at https://apnews.com/search/jeff%20karoub .
 Find complete AP marijuana coverage at http://apnews.com/tag/LegalMarijuana .